Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 You can follow these steps to port a number from RingCentral to Quo:

-1. Sign up for an Quo account.
+1. Sign up for a Quo account.

 2. Use the Quo app to submit your porting request.